 There are many insurance companies, we recommend you research the best one for your personal situation.
-We suggest talking to an agent at a company you're already familiar with, such as whomever insures your car or home.
+We suggest talking to an agent at a company you’re already familiar with, such as whomever insures your car or home.
+George Greenwell Insurance is a local company that we recommend as well.
 While insurance companies mail us the renewal if we are listed as additional insured, YOU are responsible to make sure that the copy we have on file for you is current each time you renew.

 You’ll need to have your boat surveyed before getting insurance – check out Christian & Co.
 Marine Surveyors for some good general information and sample surveys.

 Here is some information on understanding boat insurance terms.
-While the Department of Boating & Waterways states "you do not have to have boater's insurance in California", you ARE required to have it to dock at our marina for ANY length of time.
+While the Department of Boating & Waterways states “you do not have to have boater’s insurance in California“, you ARE required to have current boat insurance to dock at our marina for ANY length of time.

 The appearances of these documents can vary, please contact the marina office if you have any questions.

-For overnight or short-term guests, our lease states the following:
+For overnight or short-term guests (less than 2 weeks), our lease states the following:

-Your boat should be identified on the declaration page (make, year, etc.); please advise if it will be under a company name.
+Your boat should be identified on the declaration page (make, year, etc.).
+You will need to sign a letter of personal guarantor if the boat is listed under a company name.